armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-10-12.md

 version: 00.10.12
 ---

-### Fixes
+## Fixes

-* FIxed an issue that made initial agent registration took minutes to complete when using more than one redis node.
+Fixed an issue where the initial Agent registration longer than expected to complete when using more than one Redis node.